nais/doc/docs/guides/basics.md

 gh secret set NAIS_DEPLOY_APIKEY --app actions
 ```

-Paste in your NAIS API key as the value when asked.
+Paste in your NAIS Deploy API key as the value when asked.

-## Create a new application
+## Step 2: Create a new application

 In your repository, initialize a new application depending on the language you want to use.